Taylor Walls Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to allow 77 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- Red Sox pitchers combine to give up 77 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- Whitlock gets the start for the Red Sox, his fifth of the season.
-He is 2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched.

-- The right-hander's last time out came on Saturday against the Arizona Diamondbacks, when he tossed five innings, surrendering one earned run while allowing three hits.
+- In his last time out on Sunday against the Arizona Diamondbacks, the right-hander threw four innings, giving up four earned runs while surrendering six hits.

-- In four games this season, the 26-year-old has put up an ERA of 5.14, with 6.4 strikeouts per nine innings.
-Opponents are batting .278 against him.
+- The 26-year-old has a 5.30 ERA and 8.5 strikeouts per nine innings across 10 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.